ios-dev-ucdavis/course-website/pages/finalproj/README.md

 ## Pitch

-You have to make a pitch on your idea and plan for the final project to us by **Friday, May 13th**.
+You have to make a pitch on your idea and plan for the final project to us on **Friday, May 13th**.
 You can sign up for the time slot by using this [sheet](https://docs.google.com/spreadsheets/d/1998W4O8tCFUTeXDThNKjJMY1AdQZG5dDySRUN62nBFI/edit?usp=sharing).
 All group members must be present during the pitch.

 This is **REQUIRED**.
 You won’t get any credit for your final project if you are absent.
 This is a great opportunity to let us coordinate your project at the first place.

+> **Important**
+> You need to submit your slide for the pitch presentation at least 1 day before your pitch on Canvas.

 You will have about 10-15 mins for your pitch presentation.
 You need to prepare a slide and entire pitch presentation should cover these topics: